ogradyc01/GoldenCheetah/Side-Bar_Trends-view.md

 * Type - currently 3 types are possible (Season, Cycle, Ad-hoc) - as of now they are for information purpose only, there is no functionality associated yet
 * From - the 'from date' of the season/date range
 * To - the 'to date' of the season/date range
-* Starting LTS - Sets both the Long Term Stress (LTS) and Short Term Stress (STS) starting value for the PMC charts (independent of the PMC metrics used). _Note: Please observe, that the value set in a season, is also considered when selecting a different 'Date Range' - so make sure that seasons, which should not have an influence on the PMC calculations, have a 'Starting LTS' set to '0' (which means the value is not considered)_
+* Starting LTS - Sets both the Long Term Stress (LTS) and Short Term Stress (STS) starting value for the PMC charts (independent of the PMC metrics used). _Note: Please observe, that the value set in a season, is also considered when selecting a different 'Date Range' - so make sure that seasons, which shall not influence the PMC calculations, have the 'Starting LTS' set to '0' (so that the value is not considered)_
 * Lowest SB -  currently for information purposes only, no functionality associated

 _Note: Please observe that some charts can have their own data range defined for the chart.
 If this is the case, the 'Date Range' in the 'Side Bar' does not have any effect on the chart._